Heraldry Symbols & What They Mean

 A purple roundel is called a golpe, a roundel being any circular charge of colour or metal.
 It is an ancient heraldic symbol representing a wound inflicted in battle.

-Grapes are symbolic of good luck.
+Grapes are symbolic of good luck in heraldry.
 Though they are not easily distinguished from vines thy do appear in heraldry occasionally.

 Fruit of all kinds was considered to be evidence of God’s kindness and a symbol of the goodness of providence.

-The grasshopper has been used as an emblem of nobility and of wisdom.
+The grasshopper has been used as an emblem of nobility and of wisdom in heraldry.
 It is only occasionally found in coats of arms.

-The symbol of the grenade was bestowed on those who had endured terror whiled under siege or in battle.
+The symbol of the grenade in heraldry was bestowed on those who had endured terror whiled under siege or in battle.

 Visually, it is not unlike that bombshell, though the grenade appears to have several fuses.